 Get your priorities straight

-I have seen too many proposal kickoff meetings focus on writers complying with a 30 plus page style manual that will smooth out production but not only have little or no impact on winning, they can actually reduce your win probability by taking attention away from other things with a greater impact.
+I have seen too many proposal kickoff meetings focus on writers complying with a 30 plus page style manual.
+Style manuals are usually designed to smooth out production but not only have little or no impact on winning.
+They can actually reduce your win probability by taking attention away from other things with a greater impact.
 If you are under resourced, as most proposals are, you should very carefully focus writers' attention on the things that will impact winning the most.

 Think in terms of Maslow’s Hierarchy of Needs applied to proposals.
 Sure, you want everything on your wish list.
 But what are your must haves vs nice to haves?
 What are your priorities?

 The instructions and assignments you give set the priorities.
 Do so wisely.

 What’s in your writers' packages?

 What are you giving your proposal writers other than a section title and a copy of the RFP?
 Is it what they need to be successful?
 Is it even based on what it will take to win?
 Does it explain to your writers what the customer needs to make a decision in your favor, or are the writers supposed to figure that out?
 What you give to your proposal writers has a direct impact on your win rate.